-- If they do lodge an appeal, the police informant or OPP will advise you of this.
+- If they do lodge an appeal, the investigating officer or OPP will advise you of this.

 - Don’t panic.
 This is pretty standard practice and you have no control over the process, so look to focus on your recovery and your future.